-Livestock Education and Certification
+Livestock Education and Certification for

-for Agriculture Law Enforcement
+Agriculture Law Enforcement

-Attendees will receive both classroom and hands-on education opportunities.
-The LECALE program offers law enforcement educational opportunities with an emphasis on the animal production practices specific to the Gulf Coast region.
-The program offers multi-species agriculture related education.
+Attendees will receive both classroom and hands-on educational opportunities.
+The LECALE program offers law enforcement educational opportunities with an emphasis on animal production practices specific to the Gulf Coast region.
+The program offers multi-species agriculture-related education.
 Subject matter experts; University of Florida professors, IFAS County Extension agents, and Law Enforcement officers will deliver the LECALE program.
-At the conclusion of the program attendees will undergo examination for certification through the Florida Farm Bureau Agriculture Certification Program.
+At the conclusion of the program, attendees will undergo an examination for certification through the Florida Farm Bureau Agriculture Certification Program.
 The program delivers the learning objectives over four days with a final day for assessment and certification.
-The LECALE program will offer law enforcement personnel a great opportunity to increase their knowledge and skills regarding livestock animal production.
-The associated certification demonstrates an attainment of knowledge and subject matter credibility for the LECALE attendee.
+The LECALE program will offer law enforcement personnel an excellent opportunity to increase their knowledge and skills regarding livestock animal production.
+The associated certification demonstrates the attainment of knowledge and subject matter credibility for the LECALE attendee.

 Attendees are encouraged to bring a laptop computer to receive electronic copies of class material and assessment materials.

 The December LECALE class is currently full!

 Please contact Keitha Bennett with Florida Farm Bureau AEST to be added to the LECALE interest list and to stay informed of upcoming trainings/programs.

 December 4-8, 2023

 Dr. Carissa Wickens